Sonu875/optscale/documentation/apply_SSL_certificate.md

-# How to apply SSL certificate to OptScale NGINX
+# How to apply SSL certificate to OptiCloud NGINX

 Copy Key and CRT files to host as the following files: ```/tmp/key.pem``` and ```/tmp/cert.pem```